Angler's Mail features editor Richard Howard reveals some of the very best winter baits for chub...

-And whether you’ve just got a couple of hours to spare or a day session, providing your river’s not chocolate coloured with ‘four foot on’, you’re in with a chance.
+And whether you’ve just got a couple of hours to spare or a day session.
+Providing your river’s not chocolate coloured with 4 ft of extra water on, you’re in with a chance.

 A river that’s fining down with a steady or rising water temperature and a tinge of colour is best.